Cold Plasma for Pressure Ulcers: Revolutionary Treatment for Non-Healing Wounds

 Read more

-The Mirari Cold Plasma System, developed by General Vibronics and commercialized through miraridoctor.com, utilizes proprietary nitric oxide-based technology.
-This approach provides enhanced safety profiles while maintaining therapeutic efficacy for pressure ulcer applications[6].
+The Mirari Cold Plasma System, developed by General Vibronics and commercialized by Mirari Doctor, utilizes proprietary nitric oxide-based technology that distinguishes it from traditional ROS-based systems.
+This approach provides enhanced safety profiles while maintaining therapeutic efficacy for pressure ulcer applications, particularly in promoting circulation and reducing inflammation.

 Read more